Board of Directors

 Board Member

-Courtney received her B.S. in Communications from Eastern Oregon University, during which time she particularly enjoyed studying indigenous cultures of South America.
-After this she realized her calling was working with children with autism spectrum disorder, and she is currently finishing her master’s degree at Pepperdine University.
+Courtney has her B.S. in Communications from Eastern Oregon University, and an M.S. in Applied Behavior Analysis from Pepperdine University.
+She particularly enjoys studying indigenous cultures of South America.
+She realized her calling was working with children with autism spectrum disorder.
 Courtney also is the mother of two amazing children, one of whom is educated within the home setting.
+Email Courtney.

 “I recognize how important it is for children in these days of hyper-technology to learn self-reliance, respect, and collaboration, and to be comfortable in the outdoors where privileged attitudes tend to slip away.
 Digging in the garden, embroidering a sampler, writing in a journal, woodworking ~ the wisdom of simpler times encourages both peaceful moments and critical thinking skills which will be translated into many situations and levels of life.
 By participating with Singing Creek, I can extend this vision to more children and families than I can connect to by myself.”